How to Photograph a Home for Award Submissions

 Neil and I both wanted something very different, and it is.
 That was the vision.Suzette, Homewoner

-They ended up with a daringly different home which also harmonizes with its coastal surroundings.
+They ended up with a daringly different home that also harmonizes with its coastal surroundings.

 Because the property is not subject to the confines of an association’s design guidelines, Taron was able to extend his creativity beyond the limits of some of his other projects.
 Taron’s first drawings were innovative, but not quite over-the-top enough for the Felders.